laboon/ebook/text/05_intro.md

 #### A note on language choice

-The examples I give are in Java and using much of the Java toolchain (e.g., JUnit, Selenium).
-This is not due to some love of Java; in fact, as I'll often mention how much easier something is to do in Ruby, or how a particular kind of bug doesn't even exist in Haskell, or how much more elegant the code would be if it were written in Lisp.
+The examples I give are in Java and using much of the Java toolchain (e.g., JUnit).
+This is not due to some particular love of Java; in fact, as I'll often mention how much easier something is to do in Ruby, or how a particular kind of bug doesn't even exist in Haskell, or how much more elegant the code would be if it were written in Lisp.

 However, Java serves as a kind of lingua franca amongst developers nowadays.
 It's a pretty standard, popular, ALGOL-derived programming language, so even if you're not familiar with it, you can probably reason out what's happening.